-Verify that Low-Voltage Detection is ACTIVATED:
+To verify the Low-Voltage Detection setting:

 - 1. Turn on the transmitter (with the throttle at neutral). - 2.
 Connect a fully charged battery pack to the VXL-3s. - 3.
 Press and release the EZ-Set button to turn the VXL-3s on.
 If the LED is solid red, then the Low-Voltage Detection is DISABLED (not safe to use LiPo batteries).
 If the LED is solid green, then Low-Voltage Detection is ACTIVATED.